 In June 2018, the Company entered into the Horizon Credit Agreement with Horizon that provided \$10 million in new capital.
 The obligations under the Horizon Credit Agreement are secured by a first-priority security interest in substantially all assets of Celsion other than intellectual property assets.
 Payments under the loan agreement are interest only (calculated based on one-month LIBOR plus 7.625%) for the first twenty-four (24) months after through July 2020, closing, followed by a 24-month amortization period of principal and interest starting on August 1, 2020 and ending through the scheduled maturity date.
-On May 13, 2020, the Company and Horizon agreed to defer the first two principal payments totaling a \$833,333 due in August and September 2020.

-With \$17.5 million in cash, investments, interest receivable and receivable from the sale of the New Jersey net operating losses at March 31, 2020, coupled with future sales of the Company's State of New Jersey NOL's as well as the remaining availability under the Capital-on-Demand Equity Facility with JonesTrading Institutional Services LLC, the Company believes it has sufficient capital resources to fund its operations through mid-2021.
+With \$25.5 million in cash, investments, interest receivable and up to \$2.0 million in potential proceeds from the sale of the 2019 State of New Jersey net operating losses, coupled with remaining availability under the Capital-on-Demand Equity Facility with JonesTrading Institutional Services LLC, the Company believes it has sufficient capital resources to fund its operations through the end of 2021.